 Sunday Supper!
 It’s a tradition in so many families, including our good friend Vicky Akins.
-When we found out this weeks #SundaySupper theme was All Things Orange we knew this we just had to share Vicky’s family recipe for Hungarian Apricot Walnut Pastries.
-This recipe has been passed down from generation to generation and is as rich in memories as it is ingredients….
+When we found out this week the #SundaySupper theme was All Things Orange we knew this we just had to share Vicky’s family recipe for Hungarian Apricot Walnut Pastries.
+This recipe has been passed down from generation to generation and is as rich in memories as it is ingredients.

 1-2 Tbsp vinegar 1 ¼ lb. butter (5 sticks)